-At this time of year, you can use the Summer Triangle — and the constellation Cygnus the Swan — to locate the galactic equator (plane) of our Milky Way galaxy.
-The three brilliant stars that make up the Summer Triangle shine way up high in the October evening sky.
+Tonight … use the Summer Triangle and the constellation Cygnus the Swan to locate the galactic equator (plane) of our Milky Way galaxy.
+Sure, it’s autumn here in the Northern Hemisphere, but the three brilliant stars that make up the Summer Triangle still shine.
+You’ll find them way up high in the October evening sky.
 I suggest viewing the scene from the comfort of a reclining lawn chair, with your feet pointing southward.

 As seen from mid-northern latitudes, the stars Deneb and Vega hang high overhead at nightfall and early evening.
 Vega, the brightest Summer Triangle star, shines to the west (or right) of Deneb, and Altair, the second brightest, is found roughly halfway between your southern horizon and straight overhead.